mstksg/typelits-printf/README.md

 ## Caveats

-For long strings, the parsing can be fairly slow.
+For medium-length or long strings, the parsing can be fairly slow and cause slow compile times.
 This might be due to the underlying mechanism that the *[symbols][]* package exploits.
-In the future, moving the "symbol decomposition" part of the parsing to a typechecker plugin might help.

 [symbols]: https://hackage.haskell.org/package/symbols

+Moving to typechecker plugin based parsing *does* improve performance ... however, I'm not sure how to get around requiring every module using `printf` to require enabling the typechecker plugin, which isn't too great from a usability standpoint.
+Template Haskell based alternatives (like *[th-printf][]*) already do require an extra pragma (for *QuasiQuotes*), though so it might not be too bad in comparison.

 ## Comparisons